 Make sure you know how, when and where your marketing material is used in the field.
 Ensure it complies with your company guidelines, messaging and relevant marketing campaigns.
 Make it easy for your remote team to access the right material and you’ll save time and money while reinforcing your brand.

-If you aren’t already using a digital solution, you might be overlooking a valuable resource.
+If you aren’t already using a digital marketing management solution, you might be overlooking a valuable resource.
 An on-demand storefront automates many of the processes described above, giving you ultimate control over your projects and budgets.
-But not all solutions are created equally: make sure the one you select provides features including. detailed intelligence to enable demand forecasting, approval workflows, centralized communication, billing and reporting.
+But not all solutions are created equally: make sure the one you select provides features including detailed intelligence to enable demand forecasting, approval workflows, centralized communication, billing and reporting.

 Remember that marketing resource management is not a static process.
 Your business and customers are continually evolving, and your marketing solutions must evolve as well.
 Be willing to adjust your strategy as needed to stay ahead of the curve and give your customers top-quality, cost-effective solutions.